 Accreditation System and Structure

-The Physical Society of Japan has established the Regulations for the Physical Heritage of Japan, the Regulations for the Physical Heritage Committee, and the Regulations for the Physical Heritage Survey Subcommittee, as of September 12, 2025 (all effective October 1, 2025).
-The members of the Physical Heritage Committee are as follows (as of the end of October 2025).
+On September 12, 2025, The Physical Society of Japan established Physics Heritage,” the “Regulations of Physics Heritage,” and the “Regulations of Physics Heritage Subcommittee” (all effective October 1, 2025).
+The members of Physics Heritage are as follows (as of the end of October 2025).

-Member of the Physical Heritage Committee
+Member of the Physics Heritage Committee

 Shuji Hasegawa (The University of Tokyo) [Chair]